 Using the second option available on the Usage submenu, OE Tracking Defaults, define whether or not Order Entry transactions should be tracked as normal usage depending upon order type and/or line type.
-These values are used as defaults for transactions when using Order Entry (OE) and provide a method for customizing the integration between Order Entry and Replenishment.
 The following example illustrates how you can base the definition on a combination of both line and order types.
 In the example below we are only tracking stock (STK) items shipped out of the warehouse (REG order type):